avcoder/unit07-lesson03/slides.md

 ---

 # Exercise
-Create a function to refactor our database connection
+Create a function to refactor our database connections

 - Refactor our database connection so we can use it more elegantly like:
 `$conn = db_connect()`